-1What is the primary goal of DevOps in an organization?
+1What is the primary goal of DevOps in software development?

-Correct Answer: To bridge the gap between development and operations for faster delivery
+Correct Answer: To shorten the systems development life cycle and provide continuous delivery

-Explanation:DevOps is a culture and set of practices that combines software development (Dev) and IT operations (Ops) to shorten the systems development life cycle and provide continuous delivery with high software quality.
+Explanation:DevOps aims to shorten the systems development life cycle and provide continuous delivery with high software quality by bridging the gap between development and operations.

 Incorrect!
 Try again.

-2How does DevOps differ significantly from the traditional Waterfall model?
+2How does DevOps differ from the traditional Waterfall model?

-C.DevOps promotes continuous integration and deployment, while Waterfall releases software at the end of a long cycle
+C.DevOps promotes continuous integration and deployment, whereas Waterfall is a linear, sequential approach

-Correct Answer: DevOps promotes continuous integration and deployment, while Waterfall releases software at the end of a long cycle
+Correct Answer: DevOps promotes continuous integration and deployment, whereas Waterfall is a linear, sequential approach

 Incorrect!
 Try again.

-3Which of the following tools is primarily used for Version Control in a DevOps environment?
+3Which of the following tools is primarily used for Version Control?

 A.Docker